gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 So, we can add features to all those objects that we create by using the prototype.

-In good code, the methods of an object are set with prototype.
+In good code, the methods of an object are set with the prototype.
 Why?
-Because if we add getFullName to every object, it means they are using a lot of memory.
+Because if we add `getFullName` to every object, it means they are using a lot of memory.
 If we add it to the prototype, we only have it once.
 We just use one copy for all the instances of the object.
-We are saving memory space, because there's only one prototype for all the objects.
+We are saving memory space because there's only one prototype for all the objects.

 ### Lecture 59: Dangerous aside, using 'new' and functions

-If we forget to use 'new', the function constructor will return undefind.
+If we forget to use 'new', the function constructor will return undefined.
 It's a good practice to use capital letters for constructors.
 In that way, if we see the new keyword is missing,  we will notice it's wrong.

 In ES6, function constructors are likely going away.